etheralpha/ethereumadoption-com/README.md

 # Ethereum Adoption

-A growing list of entities building on Ethereum &nbsp;|&nbsp; [Contribute on Github](https://github.com/etheralpha/adoption)
+A list of high profile entities building on Ethereum &nbsp;|&nbsp; [Contribute on Github](https://github.com/etheralpha/adoption)

 [Live](#live) &nbsp;|&nbsp; [In Development](#in-development) &nbsp;|&nbsp; [To Be Added](#to-be-added)